 While State of Hawaii previously forbade ride-sharing drivers such as Uber from picking up customers at the state-run airports, it is now completely legal as long as you're being picked up at a designated ride-share pick up location.
 There will be signs leading visitors to the pick up points, but asking an airport attendant is always a good idea as well.
 Keep in mind that ride-sharing may be less available on smaller islands such as Maui and Kauai.
 On Oahu, however, both Uber and Left have become very popular.

 Hopefully, at some future date, Oahu’s rail system will be completed and allow passengers to travel as far as Ala Moana Center by rail.

 Renting a Car

-On some islands, most visitors rent a car at the airport.
-It’s the most convenient means of transportation to and from your lodging especially on the islands with limited public transportation.
+On most islands, visitors rent a car at the airport.
+It’s the most convenient means of transportation to and from your lodging - especially on the islands with limited public transportation.

 Riding TheBus and Other Public Transportation

 On Oahu take TheBus, Oahu's excellent public transportation system.

 TheBus has a ridership of approximately 75.5 million annually on its fleet of 518 buses, providing daily service on 110 routes.
 There is almost nowhere on the island of Oahu that you cannot get to on TheBus.